 "The problem for families is that not many have gardens.
 However, the fact that your children can play outside is appealing, and there's no problem with children disturbing the upstairs or downstairs neighbours.

 And it's not just the British glitterati who fall for the former stables.
-Nicole Kidman nearly bought a two-bed mews in Belgravia, but changed her plans when she became pregnant.
+Nicole Kidman nearly bought a two bedroom mews in Belgravia, but changed her plans when she became pregnant.

-According to Lurot Brand, the highest price paid was in 2007 when the entire St John's Mews in Notting Hill, converted into one home covering over 9,000 square feet, was sold for a breath-taking £12.5 million.
+According to Lurot Brand, the entire St John's Mews in Notting Hill was converted into one home covering more than 9,000 sq ft in 2007 and later sold for a breathtaking £12.5m.